-In calendar year 2020 the State's information technology systems were leveraged significantly to adapt its operations to the pandemic exigency.
+In calendar year 2021 the State's information technology systems were leveraged significantly to continue its operations to the pandemic exigency.
 These systems, as described below, were already being positioned in ways that were suited to this adaptation.
 Some of the steps taken also significantly hardened the State's operations against cybersecurity threats.

 The State operates information technology systems critical to its operations.
 An increasing number of these systems are operated centrally by the Department of Administrative Services / Bureau of Enterprise Systems and Technology ("DAS/BEST"), including email, wide-area networking, datacenter services, and telecommunication services.
 However, approximately 50% of the State's overall systems remain single-agency systems built around legacy applications.
 Agencies using these applications may utilize internal or outside consulting assistance for improvements and maintenance of these systems.
 In Fiscal Year 2016, the State introduced its first five-year technology strategy that outlined the critical technology activities to guide State actions.
 In Fiscal Year 2018, the State announced its first cybersecurity strategy and released the first Cybersecurity Action Plan.
 These documents outline the critical importance of protecting all the digital assets in the State.
+The State is now actively crafting the second cybersecurity strategy.